 If I reach a stage where I can’t use a MacBook every day for work, it will become that much harder to maintain an OmniFocus-centric productivity system.
 Focus GTD is good but relying on that completely while a work machine doesn’t support it adds a lot more friction to being productive.

 This is a real concern for me.
 I am currently looking for a new job and it is rare to be offered a MacBook by a new employer.
 My MacBook Air has been my primary work machine for most of my time in Israel but the battery has failed and I think it’s time to give my trusty device a vacation.

 My next work machine will likely be a Windows-based or, preferably, Linux machine.
 Neither will support OmniFocus so this seemingly academic debate about which productivity system to switch to isn’t going to be academic for very long (I hope).

 A big plus in the Google column is that the apps it uses are free and available on whichever device I am likely to use.
 Of course, there is a reason for that.
 Not only does Google want to keep us actively using as many of its services as is possible, it uses the data from and about our interactions to build and improve its services (including ad targeting) overall.

 One day we may see the true cost of that and it may bother us.
-For now, though, it seems like a fair exchange: we get stuff to help us get things done fairly effectively and Google receives a lot of data it can do to create more things and sell is really accurate ads.
+For now, though, it seems like a fair exchange: we get stuff to help us get things done fairly effectively and Google receives a lot of data it can use to create more things and deliver really accurate ads.

 Ok Google, help me be more productive